Planning a road trip around Iceland? Well aren’t you in for a treat!

 Vik → Höfn

-- Fjaðrárgljúfur – one of my favourite spots in Iceland!
-This 100m deep canyon was apparently formed at the end of the last ice age – around 9000 years ago!
+One of my favourite spots along the southern coast was Fjaðrárgljúfur, a 100m deep canyon that was apparently formed at the end of the last ice age – around 9000 years ago!
 It’s a slight detour from the ring road down a dirt track, but take it from me, the view is worth it!

-- Vatnajökull National Park – there are various hiking trails in the national park, including the walk to Svartifoss, a waterfall surrounded by dark lava columns.
+Spend the rest of your morning exploring the Vatnajökull National Park where there are various hiking trails, including the walk to Svartifoss, a waterfall surrounded by dark lava columns.
 You can find out more here.

 Spend your night in… Höfn